endreml/VLC-howto/README.md

 Click this link for a live demo : http://surjithctly.github.io/documentation-html-template/

 ## Credits
-This is a modified version of [Template Visual's](http://themeforest.net/user/templatevisual?ref=surjithctly&utm_source=github_surjithctly_docs) Documentation : Actual Documentation Link : http://goo.gl/RVwdHE
+This is a modified version of the above demo.

 Browser Testing by [Browserstack](https://www.browserstack.com/)